 The incident was captured on video and quickly went viral, garnering significant backlash.
 Many viewers expressed their anger and disappointment, calling for DumbDumbJeez to be banned from all platforms.
 The clip of the dine and dash was removed from the Kick VOD, but it was reposted on social media, where it continued to spread

-This incident has raised some very serious ethical questions in regards to the extent content developers would go in their attempt to elicit views and engagement.
+It has raised some very serious ethical questions regarding how far content developers would go in their attempt to provoke views and engagement.
 While DumbDumbJeez still tries to claim that his event was scripted and Mabel knew what would happen, most public sentiment has been one of negativity.

 The CEO of Kick, Ed Craven publicly criticized the stunt, referring to it as “pathetic.”
 Ed took to share his thoughts on it and said Kick would give $50,000 to Mabel if someone was able to connect them with her, saying, “Heartbreaking to see.
 Hope we can find her quickly and she can put the money to good use.”